vanikanoria/portfolio/README.md

 ![Profile Picture](/docs/assets/p1.jpg)
 # Vani Kanoria: Data Scientist

+Hello, I'm a Data Scientist with a passion for explainable machine learning and product strategy.
+I grew up being fascinating by Mathematics, which drew me to Data Analysis projects at Colgate University.
+I then analyzed data to drive business and product strategy at a tech startup, and have now returned to school at the University of Pennsylvania to study Machine Learning.
+I am also an  **<a href="https://eent.seas.upenn.edu/fellows/2024-cohort/#kanoria" target="_blank">Engineering Entrepreneurship Fellow</a>** , which means I also get to study how high-growth tech work from a business perspective.

 ### Education

 * Masters of Science in Engineering: **Data Science** at the **University of Pennsylvania**